How to Investigate Animal Cruelty in NY State – A Manual of Procedures

 3. Coordinate an effort with the local humane agency and a veterinarian for the day you plan to execute the search warrant.

-4. Execute the search warrant and have the animal handling team enter the property.
+4. Execute the search warrant and have the animal handling team enter the property with the authorities.

 5. Take photographs of the individual animals and their environment.
 Take detailed photographs of any sores or injuries.